 And this is why our inventor, Dr Keith Alexander spent 15 years of research and design to re-engineer the traditional trampoline from the ground up to create Springfree Trampoline.

 Dr Keith Alexander’s revolutionary design removes all the hard impact points from the jumping surface, removing the need for springs and hard impact points entirely.

 The unique, patented Springfree Trampoline design removes all the impact points that caused 90% of all product-related trampoline injuries, making Springfree Trampoline proudly the world’s safest trampoline.

-Thankfully, trampolines have come such a long way since we were kids.
-And now you’re informed, you’ve got all the tools you need to make the best decision for your family.
-A trampoline is the perfect addition to any backyard and the kids will love you for it.
-Happy shopping!
+Overall, trampolines have come such a long way in safety, since we were kids.
+Making them still the perfect addition to any backyard and the kids will love you for it!